eapowertools/qs-admin-playbook/docs/tooling/data_connection_analyzer.md

 **Do we have duplicate data connections?**

 - By analyzing the connection strings, one can tackle duplicate connections to the same source data.
 This eases administration overhead and will ensure that there is reusability/consistency across the platform.

-**Who owns what data connections?**

-- This is valuable from an access/security perspective to ensure governance of data sources.

 **Who is using what data connections?**